-The Sincerity Square includes the use of very simple stitches along with one round of heavily textured stitches for an interesting new element that you can use for all manner of projects
+This Blanket Square includes the use of very simple stitches along with one round of heavily textured stitches for an interesting new element that you can use for all manner of projects

 What’s more, the pattern is easy to memorize, so you can make as many squares as you need for your project without constantly referring to the instructions.
-So grab your yarn and hooks, and let’s dive into the world of the Sincerity Square!

-Sincerity Square Pattern Information
+Blanket Square Pattern Information

 Materials Needed